Sudarshan-gurav/sudarshan-gurav.github.io/store_procedure.md

  ```
   our delimter is change.Now the default DELIMITER is "$$"

-  **execute simple MySQL Command to check delimiter is change or not:**
+  **Execute simple MySQL Command to check delimiter is change or not:**

    >  *   select * from table_name $$ (default delimiter is change)